sfence/hades_revisited/mods/trash_can/README.txt

-This mod adds a wooden trash can, and a dumpster to the game.
+This mod adds a wooden trash can.
 Right click it, put in your trash, and click the empty trash button.
-You can also throw things in the wooden trash can by pressing "q" or throwing them out of your inventory.
+You can also throw things in the trash can by pressing "q" or throwing them out of your inventory.

 Dependencies:  Default

 License:  CC BY-SA 3.0